-At the heart of any resistive load bank is the network of resistors (heating elements) absorbing a load from a generator, battery or other power source.
+Load bank resistors are at the heart of a resistive load bank.
+These powerful heating elements form a network of resistors absorbing a load from a generator, battery or other power source.
 Poor design and low cost materials lead to sagging, shorts, inaccurate system data and a reduced lifespan.
 Whether it's a field technician or facility engineer, the operator expects accuracy, longevity and repeatable results.

 Load bank manufacturers today are responding to demand with units that are more compact, integrate with other systems, offer better controls, and meet tougher environmental regulations.
 We tackle some of the toughest electrical, control and physical space requirements with our unique designs.
 Do you see room for improvement with your resistors?
 Better response?
 Longer life?
 Do you have tough space requirements?
 Do you need something better suited to your airflows?
 Decades of custom heater design experience await your next project.